 So, what exactly is falafel?

 Falafel has two main ingredients: Dried chickpeas and fava beans, though some chefs choose to go either all chickpea or all fava.
-Depending on the region they’re being served in, they may also contain a variety of spices and herbs—coriander, allspice, cumin, onion, garlic, parsley, cilantro, and baking soda.
+Depending on regional variations, they may also contain a variety of spices and herbs—coriander, allspice, cumin, onion, garlic, parsley, cilantro, and baking soda.

 There are even gluten-free versions of falafel available today, like the recipe served at Shoo Shoo, which uses oats in addition to ground chickpeas.